 Here in the Netherlands, it feels like summer is just getting started, but nail polish brands are already releasing their Fall collections.
-I ordered these shades from Polishpick.com, which is a US website, but ships to Europe.
+I ordered the OPI Fall 2021 collection from Polishpick.com, which is a US website, but ships to Europe.
 Polishpick is: a. much cheaper than regular stores and b. they have new collections much faster than in Europe.
 I will tell a little bit more about my experience, and shipping times, etc. at the bottom of this post.

 OPI wanted to explore “their own” city of Los Angeles for their 40th birthday and got their inspiration from the LA art scene, modern museums, and ever-changing murals.
 They also mention that consumers are apparently looking for “trans-seasonal” shades, and that’s why they have included brighter and lighter shades for this year’s fall/winter collection.